huguesrichard/Allopipe/README.md

 #### Launch Allo-Count for multiple pairs <a name="multi_ams"></a>

 It is possible to launch Allo-Count from an annotated .VCF merged file containing the genomic data of interest.\
-In that case, you need to upload a [.csv list](template) specifying the donor/recipient pairs.
+In that case, you need to upload a [example.csv](./data/example.csv) specifying the donor/recipient pairs.

 		cd src/
 		python multiprocess_ams.py -n <NAME-RUN> <PATH-TO-THE-MERGED-ANNOTATED-FILE>.vcf <PATH-TO-THE-PAIR-LIST>.csv <DIRECTION OF THE MISMATCH>